 However, now that the majority of homes have double-glazed windows and properties are so well insulated, heat is distributed more evenly and efficiently, and radiators can be positioned anywhere in the room.
 So where you position your radiator is now more of a design consideration than a practical one.

 Don’t hide the heat

 To make the most of your heating’s efficiency, make sure the radiator is clear from clutter blocking it, as well as furniture or curtains.
-If you place the sofa in front of it, or have floor length curtains that you have to close around it, all you’re doing is stopping the heat reaching you.
+If you place the sofa in front of it or have floor-length curtains that you have to close around it, all you’re doing is stopping the heat from reaching you.
 With the heat going into the back of the sofa or curtain lining, the rest of the room is going to be much colder.
 As a result of that, the heating system is going to have to work a lot harder in order to keep the ambient temperature high enough for your comfort.
-And that not only means higher energy bills, but also the increased likelihood that your overworked boiler will wear out sooner and be more liable to break downs.
+And that not only means higher energy bills, but also the increased likelihood that your overworked boiler will wear out sooner and be more liable to breakdowns.

 If you’re trying to hide your radiator because of its aesthetics, change it!
 If interior design is important to you, rest assured there’s a winning combination where you can have both heat and something attractive that will enhance your living space.
 Designer radiators come in all shapes and sizes and will fit in with the look and feel of your room.
 In fact, they’re so good, you may want to reposition them to make them a prominent feature.

 Don’t be afraid to move the pipes

 You may be thinking that because the plumbing is already in place, you might as well keep things the way they are.
 However, given that the current positioning of the radiator might not fit in with where you think it will look best, it’s worth the extra effort to change the plumbing in order to accommodate your design plans.

 Use the wall